-Springtime is in full bloom and there is no better time to stop and smell the flowers.
+There’s no time better than Springtime to stop and smell the flowers.
 If you are looking to find peace and tranquility, consider visiting one of several beautiful public gardens in Montgomery County, Maryland.
-Whether you want to spend an hour wandering through the trails, or have a whole day to explore, these gardens are sure to inspire and rejuvenate.
+Whether you want to spend an hour wandering through the trails or have a whole day to explore, these gardens are sure to inspire and rejuvenate.

 Agricultural Farm Park